-During the creation of the City of Nelson website we were provided with pictures from a number of local photographers and the local community using our online submission tool.
-We would like to thank the individuals who uploaded images for use on the website and the following local photographers who generously provided their work.
+During the creation of the City of Nelson website, we were provided with pictures from a number of local photographers, and the local community.
+We would like to thank the following local photographers who generously provided their work.

 Phil Best is a born and raised Kootenay boy.
 Except for work and school absences he has lived in the Kootenays, by choice, realizing that it was unique and there was no need to leave in search of that “something special”.
 There were photographs to be taken, everywhere.